 Within the MARC authority record, 3XX tags contain attributes associated with the person including related locations (e.g. birth and death place), areas of professional activity or expertise, occupation, associated organizations, gender, language, and fuller form of the name.
 The 6XX tags provide additional notes that guide catalogers in using the data in this record.
 In particular, the 670 tag identifies sources that show evidence for the decisions and metadata included in the record.
-Most importantly, these sources provide evidence for the form of the name chosen in the 1XX field.
+Most importantly, these sources provide evidence for the forms chosen in the 1XX and 4XX fields.
 Tags 000, 001, 005, and 008 represent fixed field data to identify information about the record itself, including the type of record, when the record was created, and how the record can be used.
 Tags 010 and 035 are control numbers that uniquely identify the authority record in library systems and databases and facilitate record overlay when updating authority records.
 Tag 040 identifies the language of description and the content standard for the metadata.
 It also identifies the institutions that contributed to the creation and maintenance of the record.
 Dates related to the entity, including birth and death dates, are coded in the 046 tag.
 Any 9XX tags store local information specific to the source database for the record.
 In addition to personal names, MARC authority records are created for place names, corporate bodies, families, series, works, expressions, topical and geographic subjects, and genres.
 The MARC 21 format for authority data provides a sophisticated encoding standard for recording, maintaining, and sharing authority metadata.

 How Authority Control is Used in Libraries

-Authority work results in the creation of authority records that are stored and maintained within an authority database or authority file.

 In the process of cataloging an information resource the cataloger chooses access points to uniquely identify the resource and to collocate related resources.
-Access points represent a unique entity and can be selected from an authority database.
-If an authority record for a chosen entity exists in the library's local authority database, the cataloger can re-use that existing heading.
-If an authority record for the entity does not yet exist in the local authority database, the cataloger can add a new authority record to the file, whether by creating a new record or downloading an existing authority record from an external source.
-If the library participates in a cooperative cataloging program, they may also establish the named entity in the cooperative authority database.
+Access points represent a unique entity and are recorded in authority records.
+Authority records are stored and maintained within an authority database or authority file.
+If an authority record for a chosen entity exists in an authority database, the cataloger can re-use the authorized access point from the authority record.
+If an authority record for the entity does not yet exist in the authority database, the cataloger can add a new authority record to the file, whether by creating a new record or downloading an existing authority record from an external source.
+Authority databases can be categorized into two main kinds: local and cooperative.
+A local authority database refers to an authority file stored and maintained by an individual information organization.
+A cooperative authority database refers to an authority file stored and maintained by a community of information organizations at a regional, national, or international scale.

 Local Authority Databases

 Many libraries maintain a local authority file using a variety of means including batch loading records, partnering with library vendors, participating in cooperative cataloging programs, or manually creating or editing authority records one-by-one.
 A library’s local authority database is typically maintained as part of their integrated library system (ILS) alongside other library metadata including bibliographic records.
 To disambiguate seemingly similar but different resources and collocate related resources, the ILS forms relationships between authority and bibliographic records by using the authorized access point from the authority database.
-When an access point used in a bibliographic record matches the authorized access point from an authority record, a link is created to the authority and indexed in the system along with links from variant references and from related entries defined in the authority record.
+When an access point used in a bibliographic record matches the authorized access point from an authority record, a link may be created to the authority and indexed in the system along with links from variant references and from related entries defined in the authority record.